SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Reformulation and Split Optimization: Method

-For the proposed InterNet, the modality transfer module is specifically designed to learn the mapping function between two modalities present in the training data.
-Therefore, when applied to other data domains, it may produce unsatisfactory modality transfer results.
-This leads to a marked decrease in the accuracy of homography estimation, compromising generalization and robustness.
+We can see that the present framework has extra network parameters due to the utilization of the modality transfer network in Sub-problem \romannum{2}.
+Moreover, as the modality transfer network is trained on multi-modal image pairs from a fixed domain, its generalization ability to images from other domains may be limited.

-To cope with the above problem, we employ a distillation training technique under the inspiration of the unsupervised knowledge distillation frameworks in domain adaptive object detection~\cite{saito2017asymmetric,zhou2023ssda}.
-We utilize the InterNet as a teacher model to guide a student model that only retains the homography estimation module, named Distilled InterNet (InterNet-D).
-During the distillation training process, the homography $\hat{\mathbf{H}}_\mathrm{teacher}$ predicted by the InterNet serves as a pseudo ground-truth to supervise the InterNet-D, as illustrated in Fig.~\ref{fig:method} (c).
-The distillation training process can be formulated by
+To cope with the above problem, we introduce a distillation training technique under the inspiration of the unsupervised knowledge distillation frameworks in domain adaptive object detection~\cite{saito2017asymmetric,zhou2023ssda}.
+We use SSHNet as a teacher network to guide a student network that only retains the homography estimation network, named Distilled SSHNet (SSHNet-D).
+During the distillation training, the homography $\hat{\mathbf{H}}_\mathrm{teacher}$ predicted by SSHNet serves as a pseudo ground-truth to supervise SSHNet-D, as illustrated in Fig.~\ref{fig:distillation}.
+The distillation training can be formulated as

-where $\delta_\omega$ denotes the homography estimation module of the InterNet-D with the parameters $\omega$ to be optimized.
+where $\phi_\omega$ denotes the SSHNet-D with the parameters $\omega$ to be optimized.

-Compared with the original InterNet, InterNet-D no longer relies on the modality transfer module, which significantly reduces the number of parameters.
-The experiments in Section~\ref{sec:comparisons} and Section~\ref{sec:cross-dataset} also indicate that InterNet-D significantly improves the cross-domain generalization ability while maintaining comparable performance.